 The first Women’s History Day took place in 1909.

-The first Woman’s History Day took place on February 28, 1909, in New York City.
+The first National Woman’s History Day took place on February 28, 1909, in New York City.
 It commemorated the one-year anniversary of the 15,000 women who marched in the garment workers’ strikes.

 International Women’s Day became a holiday in 1911.

 We celebrate International Women’s Day annually on March 8.

 Women’s History Day became Women’s History Week in 1978.

 The Education Task Force of the Sonoma County Commission on the Status of Women planned and launched a “Women’s History Week” celebration in 1978.
 Learn more Women’s History Month facts in this video from PBS Kids.

 After being petitioned by the National Women’s History Project, Congress passed Pub.
 L. 100-9 in 1987, which designated the month of March as Women’s History Month.

 Wyoming Territory was the first place to grant women the right to vote.

 The Wyoming legislature gave every woman the right to vote in 1869.